These Conditions of Parking are to be read in conjunction with the Parking - Operational Policy.

 2.3 Vehicles are to be driven safely and according to the sign-posted speed limit at all times.

-2.4 The University will not be liable for any loss or damage suffered by or caused to any person, vehicle (or its accessories or contents) or property whilst traveling, standing, parked on or being removed from University premises.
+2.4 The University will not be liable for any loss or damage suffered by or caused to any person, vehicle (or its accessories or contents) or property whilst travelling, standing, parked on or being removed from University premises.

 3. Traffic and parking offences

-3.1 Subject to the Parking - Managerial Policy and these Conditions of Parking, except with the express written authority of the Vice-Chancellor and President, or an authorised person, it is an offence for a driver or person in charge of a vehicle:
+3.1 Subject to the Parking - Operational Policy and these Conditions of Parking, except with the express written authority of the Vice-Chancellor and President, or an authorised person, it is an offence for a driver or person in charge of a vehicle:

 (a) on joining a roadway from a parking area, to fail to give way to vehicles on the roadway;